Sowmya-ai/Projects/Skiing Search Engine/README.md

-# Ski Search Engine
+# Skiing Search Engine

-Welcome to the Ski Search Engine repository!
+Welcome to the Skiing Search Engine repository!

 ## Overview

-This project aims to provide a basic search engine functionality for finding skiing-related information.
+-In this project we've built a search engine from scratch for Skiing with over 100,000 crawled web pages which were then indexed.
+-We then ran 3 different relevance models namely Vector Space Relevance Model, PageRank and HITS.
+-This was followed by QE and Clustering steps.
+-In Clustering we implemented both Hierarchical and Flat Clustering.
+-Query Expansion based on Association, Metric and Scalar clusters were implemented

 ## Technologies used